System-size dependence of charged-particle suppression in ultrarelativistic nucleus-nucleus collisions: Introduction

 In ultrarelativistic heavy ion collisions, a hot and deconfined state of strongly interacting matter, known as quark-gluon plasma (QGP), is formed~\cite{Busza:2018rrf,CMS:2024krd}.
 High-energy partons produced in initial hard scatterings traverse the QGP and probe its short-distance structure~\cite{dEnterria:2009xfs,Cunqueiro:2021wls,Apolinario:2022vzg}.
 As a consequence of their interactions with the surrounding medium, partons lose energy while propagating through it~\cite{Gyulassy:1990ye,Bjorken:1982tu}.
 A characteristic experimental signature of parton energy loss in heavy ion collisions is the suppression of high transverse momentum (\pt) particle yields relative to those measured in a reference proton-proton (pp) collision system.

-The magnitude of parton energy loss is expected to depend primarily on the in-medium path length traversed by the parton, which is strongly influenced by the size of the colliding nuclear system.
+The magnitude of parton energy loss depends on the presence or absence of QGP formation and, if such a medium is formed, on its properties, including the temperature and transport properties characterizing parton-medium interactions.
+In the presence of the QGP, the amount of parton energy loss is expected to depend primarily on the in-medium path length traversed by the parton, which is strongly influenced by the size of the colliding nuclear system.
 In this context, the system size refers to the spatial extent of the nuclear overlap region, which is largely determined by the radii of the colliding nuclei.
 Energy loss proceeds via a combination of different mechanisms, \eg, collisional or radiative processes, which have different path-length dependences.
 Variations in the local temperature, the density, and the dynamic expansion of the medium also affect the path-length dependence of energy loss.
 Thus, the exact scaling of parton energy loss with system size is a theoretically challenging topic, and experimental input is needed to provide additional constraints.
 To date, studies of the system-size dependence have largely relied on centrality-selected observables in heavy ion collisions~\cite{CMS:2025jbv,CMS:2018yyx,ATLAS:2022iyq,ALICE:2017svf,CMS:2016xef,ALICE:2014nqx,ATLAS:2022kqu}.
 Centrality is used to quantify the geometric overlap of the two colliding nuclei and is based on the percentile of the total inelastic nucleus-nucleus (AA) cross section, with lower (higher) percentiles corresponding to more central (more peripheral) collisions.
 These measurements predominantly explore variations in collision geometry within a single nuclear system, rather than comparisons across different systems.
 They are affected by selection and geometry biases inherent to the centrality determination, particularly in peripheral events~\cite{Loizides_2017, CMS:2018yyx, CMS:2021kvd}.
 As a result, a quantitative and unbiased characterization of the system-size dependence of parton energy loss remains an open challenge, limiting the development of a unified theoretical description of nuclear suppression phenomena.